Perturbative Color Correlations in Double Parton Scattering: pQCD Formalism

 \subsection{Generalized Parton Distribution}

 Recall that the cross section of DPS is expressed through two particle Generalized Parton distributions.
 Consider first the singlet case \citep{Blok2012,Blok2011}.
-The generalized two parton distribution (GPD$_{2}$) in a hadron is a sum of these two distributions \citep{Blok2012,Blok2011}
+The generalized two parton distribution ( $\phantom{}_{2}GPD$ ) in a hadron is a sum of these two distributions \citep{Blok2012,Blok2011}

-Here $x_{1},x_{2}$ the Bjorken variables for the partons, $Q_{1}$, $Q_{2}$ the momentum transfer in the hard process, and $\vec{\Delta}$ is conjugated to the distance between the hard processes.
+Here $x_{1},x_{2}$ the Bjorken variables for the partons, $Q_{1}$, $Q_{2}$ the transverse scales , and $\vec{\Delta}$ is conjugated to the distance between the hard processes.
 The first term describes the $2\rightarrow2$ processes when the two partons come directly from the nonperturbative wave function of the nucleon and then evolve from the hard process, while the second term corresponds to the parton from the nonperturbative wave functions that evolved to some perturbative scale $k$ where it splits into 2 perturbative partons that evolve.

 The total DPS cross section is schematically

 Note the absence of terms $_{\left[1\right]}D_{\left[1\right]}D$ that do not contribute to LLA approximation \citep{GS2,Blok2012} (note however the discussion in \citep{diehl3} on the subject).